rinsemiddlebliss

 Then he explains:

 "In the case of the curves we have been considering, we should note that they are envelope curves composed of smaller curves dealing with technological epochs -- which themselves tail off.
 Now this tailing off is typical of growth processes in nature.
-Their curves tend ot be S-shaped, or sigmoid; mathematicians call them 'logistics'."
+Their curves tend to be S-shaped, or sigmoid; mathematicians call them 'logistics'."

 Kind of like the fictional analyst in The Annihilation Score, people living through the near-vertical part of the sigmoid curve of a technological epoch might think they are in an exponential.
 While some exponential scare the crap out of people--like the prospect of exponential population explosion or pandemic deaths--other exponential seem cool and good, like the growth of a technology off of which one is personally making money.
 So cool and good in fact that it's tempting to give in to the illusion that it will just keep going like this forever.